 Charge-offs and liens within the past 24 months will severely damage your credit so it's very important to pay these off also.
 However, if these are older than 24 months, it does not negatively impact your credit.
 Prioritize and pay your past due balances first, then pay your collection agencies when they agreed to remove all references to credit bureaus.

 It is possible to request a good faith adjustment from your creditor with whom you have late payments that removes them from your credit report.
 Persistence pays off if they refuse to remove these late payments.
 Remind them that you had been at a good customer and would deeply appreciate their help.
 Most creditors receive calls at a call center, so if the representative you're speaking with refuses to make a courtesy adjustment, call back and try again with someone else as your persistence and politeness can often pay off.

 Make sure your creditors report your credit limits to credit bureaus, because if no credit limit is reported the software used by the credit agencies often show your account has “maxed out.”
-As an example if you have a $10,000 credit card limit, which doesn't show on your credit report your score can be damaged as severely as if you are carrying this whole balance.
-Ideally, you want to keep money owed under 70% of your total credit limit at 50% is even better and 30% even better.
+As an example if you have a $10,000 credit card limit, which doesn't show on your credit report, your score can be damaged as severely as if you are carrying this whole balance.
+Ideally, you want to keep money owed under 70% of your total credit limit, and 50% is even better and 30% the best.